 My name is <name>.
 As a training facilitator, I am responsible for conveying the information that club officers need to fulfill their roles.
 Why?
 Because well-trained club officers are equipped to enhance club quality, develop and lead successful teams and thrive in the Distinguished Club Program.
-That last point is reinforced by statistics reported by the District 38 Chief Information Officer, who has told us that about 80% of the clubs who have their officers trained achieve some level of distinguished status.
+That last point is reinforced by statistics reported by the District 38 Chief Information Officer, who told us at the time that about 80% of the clubs who have their officers trained achieve some level of distinguished status.

-We're going to look at the three R's, and they're not Reading, 'Riting and 'Rithmetic.
+We're going to look at the three R's.
 They are: